psychNerdJae/into-the-tidyverse/README.md

 8. The integrated tidyverse and beyond.
 	- What does it mean for a non-`tidyverse` library to be tidy-friendly?
 	- What are some challenges in using libraries that are *not* tidy-friendly?
-9. An introduction to statistical modeling.
-	- The paradox of learning from first principles.
-	- My approach: learning statistics backwards.
-10. Simple regression.
-	- Testing mean differences using the t-test.
-	- Testing association strengths using correlations.
-	- Surprise!
-These techniques are all secretly simple regression.
-11. Multiple regression I.
-	- The problem of shared variance.
-	- Semi-partial estimates.
-	- Interpreting model estimates.
-12. Multiple regression II.
-	- Why categorical variables make analysis more complicated.
-	- Contrasts.
-13. Multiple regression III.
-	- Interactions.
-14. Generalized linear models.
-	- Distributional assumptions.
-	- Logistic and Poisson regression.
-15. Multilevel modeling.
-	- The problem of repeated measures.
-	- The logic of mixed-effects regression.
-	- Introduction to `lme4`.

 ## Useful resources